Roblox/tarmac/README.md

 	* If defined, Tarmac will attempt to upload all assets to the given Roblox Group.
 If unable, syncing will fail.
 * `inputs`, list\<InputConfig\>, **optional**
 	* A list of inputs that Tarmac will process.
-* `includes`, list\<IncludeConfig\>, **optional**
+* `includes`, list\<path\>, **optional**
-	* A list of additional paths to search for additional projects in.
+	* A list of additional paths to search recursively for additional projects in.
 The inputs from discovered projects will be merged into this project, and other settings ignored.
+	* When a `tarmac.toml` file is found, Tarmac will include it and its includes and stop traversing that directory.

 ### InputConfig
 * `glob`, string